freqtrade/freqtrade/docs/includes/protections.md

 * Stops trading if more than 4 stoploss occur for all pairs within a 1 day (`24 * 1h candles`) limit (`StoplossGuard`).
 * Locks all pairs that had 4 Trades within the last 6 hours (`6 * 1h candles`) with a combined profit ratio of below 0.02 (<2%) (`LowProfitPairs`).
 * Locks all pairs for 2 candles that had a profit of below 0.01 (<1%) within the last 24h (`24 * 1h candles`), a minimum of 4 trades.
+* Locks all pairs for 360 minutes once a profit of 0.02 (2%) is achieved within the last 800 candles , a minimum of 2 trades.

 ``` python
 from freqtrade.strategy import IStrategy